 - From then you can translate the file.
-Once it's done, please send the file to this address or open a pull request.
+Once it is done, please either open a pull request or send the file to this address.

-This translation will apply to both the terminal and the Android application.
+This translation will apply to the three applications - desktop, mobile and terminal.

 - All: End to end encryption